 Moose’s Mai Tais are not to be trifled with; the syrupy fruit juice concoction in the lower hemisphere of the glass lets each sip go down smoothly enough, but drop your guard and you’ll be picking yourself up of the bar floor in no time.

 That’s all for this segment of our Mai Tai quest.
-More to follow next week when we explore Duke’s Waikiki to try what we’ve heard is a top-notch version of the modern Mai Tai, utilizing local ingredients found right here in Hawaii.
+Checkout part 3 of our series as we explore Arnold’s Beach Bar to try what we’ve heard is a top-notch version of the modern Mai Tai, utilizing local ingredients found right here in Hawaii.